What is it? Why is it interesting?

 -

-Median vs. Geometric Mean The median of the wealth distribution $ X_t $ coincides with its geometric mean only in the infinite case, where the Central Limit Theorem ensures that the distribution approaches a lognormal form.
+Median vs. Geometric Mean The median of the wealth distribution $ X_t $ coincides with its geometric mean only in the (asymptotic) infinite‑horizon case, where by the CLT the distribution is approximately lognormal.

 -